Estimated Taxes: When You Need to Pay

 You have a few options for paying estimated tax.
 You could use the total tax from your prior year tax return.
 The problem is that if you earn more or less than the year before, your eventual tax due could be higher or lower.
 Many people use a tax professional to develop an estimate.
 Tax professionals often use the prior year tax divided by 4, which leads to the same problem, your actual tax on the tax return could be higher if your income is changing significantly.
 If the tax professional is not communicating with you throughout the year, they will not know what is happening with your business income in order to adjust the estimate.
 You can also just guess and see how it goes.

 There is another option.
 As the business owner you are in the best position to know what is happening with your business income and adjust your tax estimate as the year progresses.
-Simple Profit has a tutorial to help you develop an estimate.
+Simple Profit has a tutorial to help you develop an estimate!
 This tutorial includes a downloadable spreadsheet to help you compare the prior year tax return to your current year estimated income, using the current tax tables.
 Estimates are unlikely to be perfect, but the tutorial will help you understand how to develop an estimate and keep a close eye on your earnings and taxes.
 As well as learn where to pay and help you keep track of your tax rates.

 However you develop your estimate, think of this as a learning process.
 If you have never paid estimated tax before, pay something.
 Track it.
 See how it compares to what you end up owing and then adjust next year to develop a better estimate.